careerbuilder/DataScienceAPIDocumentation/ResumeParsing.md

 #Summary
 __________

+**This service is deprecated.
+Please use our Parse & Normalize service instead, located at https://api.careerbuilder.com/core/parsing/normalizedresume and documented [here](/ParseAndNormalize.md).
+If you do not want any additional enrichments in your response, include the "desired_enrichments=none" parameter with your request.**

 The service is located at https://api.careerbuilder.com/core/parsing/resume.
 As usual, you will need OAuth core credentials to use this service. (*If you do not have these please contact API and Auth to request credentials*)

 Here is an example input: https://api.careerbuilder.com/core/parsing/resume?document=BASE64EncodedDocument